tejas0908/EasyScraper/README.md

 - [x] User can create Scraping Projects
 - [x] User can define Page Templates
 - [x] User can define Seed Pages
-- [ ] User can trigger scraping for the project (each scrape run generate an output)
+- [x] User can trigger scraping for the project (each scrape run generate an output)
+- [ ] User can use xpath, css, auto scraper or AI scraper
 - [ ] Scrape Runs can be resumed if they are interrupted by failures
 - [x] User can set scrape settings- Sleep time between page scrapes
-- [ ] User can perform a scrape test by providing URL and Page Template
+- [x] User can perform a scrape test by providing URL and Page Template

 # Architecture